 - Always taste your koftas after the first batch is fried.
 They should taste good just like that.
 If not, adjust the seasonings.

 - Now we will prepare the curry.
-For that blend tomatoes finely and keep aside.
-Chop onions finely and keep aside.
+For that, blend tomatoes finely and keep them aside.
+Chop onions finely and keep them aside.

 - Heat the oil in a pan and add the cumin seeds, cloves, cardamom and cinnamon stick.
 Once the spices are fragrant, add the onions and fry till they start to brown.
 Turn down the heat.

-- Add turmeric powder, chilli powder, coriander powder and mix.
+- Add turmeric powder, chilli powder, coriander powder, kasoori methi, Kitchen King masala, and mix.
 Wait till they are fragrant.
 Don’t let them burn, keep the flame low.

 - Add pureed tomatoes and cook on medium heat for about 15 minutes till they lose their raw taste.